ankitchoudhary-vcf/ankitchoudhary-vcf/README.md

 I'm [Ankit Choudhary](https://www.linkedin.com/in/ankit-choudhary-342410175/), a computer science Engineer and an enthusiastic person always seeking a chance to learn new things.
 With my hard work and determination.

-Recently, I have done some minor projects like Bank Management System, VImage, VBrowser, VMediaPlayer and currently working on that with my team.
-Out of which three are desktop base applications and one of them is web-based applications.
-That's a brief on my project side.

 I like learning new programming languages.
 So far I am a learner of C, C++, Python, javascript, HTML, CSS, C#, and XMAL.